breeze4/runpod-cloud-music/README.md

 - Uploaded to S3 bucket, with a directory for this run of the prompt
 - Deterministic: `{base_name}_{hash8}.wav`
 - 32kHz WAV format
-- Hash from: prompt + duration + filename
-- Idempotent: skips if file exists in S3

-## Development Workflow Summary